 Trap plugs or caps cost around $10.00 or less each.
 They are made in at least three varieties, and are readily available from any plumbing supply or local hardware store.
 They are easily installed on a house sewer using basic household tools or can be installed by your plumber.
 Whoever takes the time to install a new plug or cap will be paying a small price for preventing damage, inconvenience, and rodent or pest infestation.
 In addition this minor maintenance can prevent an unhealthy condition and noxious gases from entering in your property from your drain line.

 All about sewer check and backwater valves

 If you suffer from sewer backups or a flooded basement a Sewer Check Valve may be the answer.
 In certain areas of NYC a public sewer system backup may cause a flooded basement.
 Sewer backups are typically due to heavy rains or over development in the area.
 This causes the public drain system to be over burdened.

 Without the protection of a sewer check valve, the over burdened city sewer system can backup (ingress) into your residence, thus causing damage and distress for a property owner.
 Such situations must be addressed properly, by a drain expert to avoid spending money on unnecessary repairs and remediation.
-Balkan Plumbing is proud to provide one day installations, 5,000 PSI concrete, American made materials, and a written guarantee.
+Balkan Sewer And Water Main is proud to provide one day installations, 5,000 PSI concrete, American made materials, and a written guarantee.
 Contact Team Balkan for expert advise, or a free on-site visit.